tidymodels/hardhat/tests/testthat/_snaps/validation.md

       validate_outcomes_are_factors(x)
     Condition
       Error in `validate_outcomes_are_factors()`:
       !
-All outcomes must be factors, but the following are not:
+All outcomes must be factors.
-      'x': 'POSIXct', 'POSIXt'
-      'y': 'character'
+      i The following are not:
+      "x": <POSIXct/POSIXt>
+      "y": <character>

 # validate_outcomes_are_binary()